oofnikj/jenkins-easy/README.md

 Read more: [badgateway.qc.to/deploy-jenkins-the-easy-way](https://badgateway.qc.to/deploy-jenkins-the-easy-way)

 ## Prerequisites:
+- Fork this repository and change the reference to the new remote in the following places:
+  - `clusters/kube-1/flux-system/gotk-sync.yaml`
+  - `deploy/base/config/values.yaml`
+  - `jobs/helloPipeline/job.dsl`
 - a running Kubernetes cluster (any flavor, >= v1.19)

 In addition, some local tools are required: